fearfulsmtry/litany-of-horror/_posts/2025-09-04-anak-part-i.md

 Chel froze.
 Her breath caught in her throat.

 It threaded closer, rising, falling.
 Not from the street.
-Not from the neighbours. *From inside.*
+Not from the neighbours. _From inside_.

 The cry paused.
 Silence rushed in again, louder than before.
 Chel’s skin prickled.
 She turned her head toward the doorway, the crack of shadow just visible.